 What does an administrative assistant do?

 An administrative assistant supports their coworkers and the office as a whole with a wide range of tasks, from everyday administrative tasks, to preparing documents and keeping records.
 They are also often in charge of schedules and meetings.
-Their job is mainly to manage information, help with planning, schedule appointments, manage business travel, and assist with various other daily operations.
+Their job is mainly to manage information, help with planning, schedule appointments, assist with choosing a corporate travel agency and manage business travel, and assist with various other daily operations.
 Executive assistants usually work full-time.

 In short, admin assistants ensure an efficient operation of the office and a good work environment.
 They typically report to a manager or a head of department.